-Until the latter half of the Middle Ages, if one thought about time at all, it was in relationship to the sun in the sky or the agricultural seasons.
-Our idea of time, a carefully regated passage of hours, seconds and minutes did not exist even in the mind of the most imaginative person.
+Until the latter half of the Middle Ages, if one thought about time at all, it was in relation to the sun in the sky or the agricultural seasons.
+Our idea of time, a carefully regulated passage of hours, seconds and minutes did not exist even in the mind of the most imaginative person.

-The rise of Christianity ultimately led to a more conceptionalized, and finally mechanized version of time.
+The rise of Christianity ultimately led to a more conceptualized, and finally mechanized version of time.

 Saint Benedict ordered his followers to hold prayers seven times a day, at specific times.
 The Cistercians, focused on order, divided the day into regimented sequences of specific activity.
 Tardiness was frowned upon as a lack of sufficient commitment to God.

 Increasingly, there was pressure to develop more dependable and ultimately mechanical devices for marking the passage of time.

 In his excellent book, Revolution in Time, David Landes describes the arrival of 'time' as a regimental concept now cast in a physical reality:

 "Bells sounded for the start of work, meal breaks, end of work, closing of gates, start of market, close of market, assembly, emergencies, council meetings, end of drink service, time for street cleaning, curfew, and son on through an extraordianry variety of special peals in individual towns and cities."

 Mechanical clocks, of course, were both complex and expensive, and so while every town had one, in a short while, all human activities were being controlled, as it were, by and for those who owned the clocks - either the church of the monarch or more often both.